doug-moen/openscad2/rfc/Objects.md

 include <overrides>
 ```
 in OpenSCAD1.
 Therefore, the object composition operator
-is expected to help in porting code to the new language.
+is expected to help in porting existing code to the new language.

 ## The CSG Tree
 Objects are the replacement for groups in the CSG tree.